HR Differences in California

 Mandatory arbitration provisions covering wrongful termination or employment discrimination claims must satisfy certain requirements.
 California employers do have the right to require employees to sign arbitration agreements as a condition of employment, however, employers must take care that the arbitration agreement is not “unconscionable,” which would render it unenforceable.
 In addition, class action arbitration waivers are generally unenforceable and individual arbitration is favored by the courts.

 All non-exempt employees must receive a notice disclosing rate of pay, regular payday, employer name and address among other things.
 A template for this notice was produced by the DLSE and must be given to new employees as well current employees when their wages change.

 The federal Worker Adjustment and Retraining Notification Act (WARN) requires companies employing a certain number of employees to provide written notice prior to any mass layoffs or plant closings to specified entities.
 Employers can be liable for back pay, penalties up to $500 a day for each day of violation for a maximum of 60 days, and liable for the cost of any medical expenses incurred by employees that would have been covered under an employee benefit plan for the period of the violation.
 California’s version of the WARN Act is broader in scope and effects more employers than the federal version.

-The city of San Francisco has additional laws and mandates which often supersede both state and Federal Laws.
+The city of San Francisco has additional laws and mandates which often supersede both State and Federal Laws.
 Be sure to review our “What’s Different About San Francisco Laws” whitepaper.

-California is a unique state when it comes to employment labor laws.
-Human Resource professionals in other states who are responsible for California employees can get the assistance they need to comply with our labor laws from HR experts like CEA.
+California is a unique state when it comes to labor and employment laws.
+Human Resource professionals in other states who are responsible for California employees can get the HR assistance they need from CEA's HR experts.